A guide to fixing a leaky radiator

 Now you’re ready to get fixing your radiator leak.

-Take one of your towels and completely dry the surface of your wet radiator.
+Take one of your towels – or a handful of kitchen roll – and completely dry the surface of your wet radiator.

 This will give you the chance to find the water leak – it’s very difficult to find the source of any leak if the radiator is totally saturated.